pinellolab/CRISPR-millipede-target/README.md

     BINOMIAL = "BINOMIAL"
     NEGATIVE_BINOMIAL = "NEGATIVE_BINOMIAL"
 ```
+*We recommend using the NORMAL_SIGMA_SCALED model, you will need to define the K_enriched, K_baseline, a, and decay_sigma_scale paramters to specify how the sigma_scale_factor is calculated.*

 Here is an example of specifying the complete input parameters for modelling:
 ```